 Taipei is an absolutely great city for little kids.
 There’s so much open space, the public transport is clean and safe, plus they get to be fully immersed in Chinese language and Taiwanese culture.
-Of course, I had no idea any of this was true until I had a little one of my own.
-And look, here I am now a confident expert writing an article about it!
+Of course, I had no idea any of this was true until I had a tiny monster of my own.
+And look, here I am now, a confident expert writing about it!

 National Palace Museum

 Entry to the Zhishan Gardens outside the museum is included in the ticket price for NPM.
 The gardens are really beautiful.
-You can buy fish food at the entrance to feed the carp in the ponds, or just stand by and watch others do it.
-It’s equally relaxing.
+You can buy fish food at the entrance to feed the carp in the ponds, or just stand around and watch others deal with that responsibility.

 Grouping activities together is priceless when you’re with little kids.
-A foolproof itinerary for us started with breakfast at Fuhang Soy Milk then a stroll over to Huashan 1914 Creative Park.
-There’s lots to explore in the renovated industrial complex and typically there are one or two exhibits for kids going on.
+A foolproof itinerary for us starts with breakfast at Fuhang Soy Milk then a stroll over to Huashan 1914 Creative Park for Wooderful Land, located next to the Wooderful Life shop.

-Inside Huashan is a Wooderful Life shop selling wooden toys and music boxes, but next door is Wooderful Land, a play center with ball tracks, an indoor flying swing (it’s amazing) and even a little bowling alley.
-Everything is wood and therefore analog, meaning the entire environment makes kids watch, listen and feel.
+Wooderful Land is a play center with ball tracks, an indoor flying swing (it’s amazing) and even a little bowling alley.
+Everything there is wood and therefore analog, meaning the entire environment makes kids watch, listen and feel.
 Kids under 90cm are free, everyone else is 450NT.
-The later you go in the day, the cheaper the ticket.
+The later you go in the day, the cheaper your ticket.